cameronabrams/psfgen/6m0j/README.md

 ## Files

 This directory contains five files:
 1. mkpsf_6m0j.tcl -- VMD/psfgen script that creates the first vacuum psf/pdb pair.
+All NAG's are included.
 2. my_6m0j_vac.namd -- NAMD configuration file used to relax the "guessed" coordinates resulting from step 1.
 3. my_6m0j_solv.tcl -- VMD script that uses solvate and autoionize to generate a neutralized, solvated MD system using the coordinates from step 2 as input.
 4. my_6m0j_solv.namd -- NAMD configuration file that performs a minimization and short MD of the raw solvated system